This chapter is about how to implement effective casework procedures.

 - an estimate of disbursements or other expenses; and

-- an estimate of the hours spent on the matter.
+- an estimate of the hours to be spent on the matter.

 Firms might wish to develop a casework criteria checklist, for use by the person or committee responsible for assessing pro bono matters.